Zaib-un-Nissa Hamidullah: Marriage

-In 1940, she married Khalifa Muhammad Hamidullah.
+In 1940, Zaib-un-Nissa married Khalifa Muhammad Hamidullah.
 Unlike most marriages of the time, hers was not an arranged marriage.
 She moved with him to the Punjab Province after their marriage.
 He worked there as an executive for the Bata shoe company.
 During independence in 1947, she and her husband helped refugees coming across the border from India.

-Her husband, belonged to a well-known Punjabi family.
+Her husband belonged to a well-known Punjabi family.
 His father, Khalifa Mohammad Asadullah, was the librarian of the Imperial Library in Calcutta (now Kolkata).
 Hamidullah was the head of Bata's operations in Pakistan, and was sent to head Bata in Ireland in 1972.

 All of her books were dedicated to him, proof of their devotion to one another.
-They had two children: Nilofar (b.
+They had two children, Nilofar (b.
 1943) and Yasmine (b.
-1949).
+1949), and six grandchildren, including journalist Akbar Shahid Ahmed.

-After moving to the Punjab in 1942, Begum Hamidullah was shocked.
+After moving to the Punjab in 1942, Zaib-un-Nissa was shocked.
 Raised in an Anglo-Indian household, she found it hard to adjust to the very different lifestyle of her husband's large Punjabi family.
 It took time for her to adjust, as she admitted in the foreword to The Young Wife.

 Career

 1936–1943

-Begum Hamidullah first came into prominence in 1936, when a poem of hers was accepted for publication by Bombay's Illustrated Weekly of India.
+Zaib-un-Nissa first came into prominence in 1936, when a poem of hers was accepted for publication by Bombay's Illustrated Weekly of India.
 From then on, she was a regular contributor to that newspaper, until independence in 1947.
 In 1943, her first book of poetry, Indian Bouquet, was published by her father's publishing house and proved to be very popular.
 All copies of the first edition were sold in three months.
 She followed up on her early success with Lotus Leaves, another book of poetry.

 1944–1946

-In 1945, Begum Hamidullah and her husband were in Simla at the time of the Simla Conference.
+In 1945, Zaib-un-Nissa and her husband were in Simla at the time of the Simla Conference.
 It was here that she met Fatima Jinnah.
 They became friends, and Jinnah soon managed to get her an exclusive interview with her brother, Muhammad Ali Jinnah.
-This was a landmark in the young Begum Hamidullah's career, and it brought her India-wide fame.
+This was a landmark in the young Zaib-un-Nissa's career, and it brought her India-wide fame.
 Her stories, poems and articles also began to bring her more fame around this time.